rovaughn/build/README.md

 recipe can only see files it explicitly includes, you can't forget to explicitly mention a dependency.

-The recipe's output is determined by whatever file is left in the build directory with the artifact's name.
+A recipe's output is determined by whatever file is left in the build directory with the artifact's name.
 For instance, the recipe for index.css produces the file index.css.
 If the recipe succeeds, this file will be atomically moved to the real artifact.
 If the recipe fails, no artifact will be produced at all.
 An artifact can be a file or directory.

-Recipe targets prefixed with `serve-` are special serving recipes.
+Recipes with names starting with `serve-` are special serving recipes.
 They expect their last command to be a long running command, like a webserver.
 It can either be a typical shell command or the built in serve-http command.
 A server recipe will automatically restart and rebuild when changes are made to any of its sources.

 Here are some examples of what the command line could look like: